 - “…honesty includes not only telling the truth, but also leaving the right impression.
 It’s possible to tell the truth, but leave the wrong impression.
 And that’s not being honest.” -Stephen M. R. Covey

 - “Never, never be afraid to do what’s right, especially if the well-being of a person or animal is at stake.
 Society’s punishments are small compared to the wounds we inflict on our soul when we look the other way.” -Martin Luther King, Jr.

 - “It’s easier to hold to your principles 100 percent of the time than it is to hold to them 98 percent of the time.” – Clayton Christensen

-Gregg Vanourek is a writer, teacher, facilitator, and speaker on leadership and personal development.
+Gregg Vanourek is a writer, teacher, speaker, and coach on leadership and personal development.
 He is co-author of three books, including Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations (co-authored with his father, Bob Vanourek) and LIFE Entrepreneurs: Ordinary People Creating Extraordinary Lives (a manifesto for integrating our life and work with purpose and passion).
-Check out his Leadership Derailers Assessment, his Traps Test (Common Traps of Living), or sign up for their newsletter.
+Sign up for our monthly newsletter.
+If you found value in this article, please forward it to a friend.
+Every little bit helps!